team-for-awesome/make-a-difference-now/README.md

     - Buy second hand
     - Pick up trash
     - Shave using a straight razor or safety razor use bars of shaving foam, not cans
-    - Brush your teeth with miswak or a compostable toothbrush made out of wood or bamboo
+    - Brush my teeth with miswak or a compostable toothbrush made out of wood or bamboo
 - Walk and use public transportation
 - Don't fly (https://en.wikipedia.org/wiki/Environmental_impact_of_aviation)
 - Buy products without plastic packaging (e.g. bar soap)